paneron/extension-smart/README.md

   * Quick edit of components
   * Support BIM and other data structures
   * Automatically translate XML file into model (AI)
+  * Translate selected text from document to model (not AI, just automation)

 * Qaulity of life features
   * Undo